vikas5566101/Delta-demo/README.md

 # Delta-demo
-this is the demo class for git and github
+this is the demo class for git and github.